 - NationStates took the site offline after confirming server compromise.

-- Developers publicly disclosed:
+- Developers publicly disclosed: The vulnerability

 - The attacker’s actions